What personal information do we collect from the people that visit our website?

 Rights enforced by GDPR (General Data Protection Regulation)

 - The right to access.
 Individuals can request access to the personal data companies store about them and have companies explain how that data is used.
-All the data we collect is editable by you upon joining the Irish Orchid Society except your user name and email address.
+All the data we collect is editable by you upon joining ACAP except your user name and email address.

 - The right to be forgotten.
 We will delete your stored membership data if requested.